bandprotocol/bandchain-docs-archived/docs/client-library/pyband/get-started.md

 calldata = obi.encode({"symbols": ["ETH"], "multiplier": 100})
 ```

-The message can be in any message listed [here](/client-library/protocol-buffers/oracle-module.html#oracle-v1-tx-proto).
-Please note that our message should be imported from the generated protobuf files.
+The message can be in any message listed [Oracle Module](/client-library/protocol-buffers/oracle-module.html#oracle-v1-tx-proto) or [Cosmos Based Messages](https://docs.cosmos.network/v0.44/core/proto-docs.html).
+Please note that our message should be imported from the generated [protobuf files](https://github.com/bandprotocol/chain/tree/v2.0.3/proto/oracle/v1).

 #### Sequence and Account Number